lkoida/cloud-in-the-pocket/README.md

     <summary style="font-size: 32px;">02 - Primitive automation example</summary>

 * Describe `scripts` directory created in the root of the project
-* Some scripts added form the start

 <details style="margin-inline-start:24px">
  <summary style="font-size: 24px">Interactive Part</summary>

 ### Interactive part

-* Run all scripts in `/scripts` directory in a sequence
+* Run all scripts related to the api gateway in `/scripts` directory in a sequence
-* Check that /register /login /users endpoint are working
 * Describe and show with example of pre-created script for API Gateway why it is not optimal

 </details>